SpilledMilkCOM/TestingMobile123/README.md

 # TestingMobile123
 Testing mostly Xamarin to see which platforms (Windows, iOS, Android, Web?)
 I can deploy to AND to see how much code sharing there is.
+Only the UWP code is in so far, I'll be trying to port to Android soon.

 ### Loading a Picture